MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/hybrid-cloud-print/hybrid-cloud-print-deploy-new.md

 2. Share the printer through the Printer Properties UI
 3. Select the desired set of users to grant access
 4. Save the changes and close out the printer properties window
-5. From a Windows 10 Fall Creator Update machine, open an elevated Windows PowerShell command prompt
+5. From a Windows 10 Fall Creator Update or later machine, open an elevated Windows PowerShell command prompt
    1. Run the following commands
       - `find-module -Name "PublishCloudPrinter"` to confirm that the machine can reach the PowerShell Gallery (PSGallery)
       - `install-module -Name "PublishCloudPrinter"`